FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 contributions.
 The Chair advised that the Special Meeting for Voids will be arranged over the coming

-weeks and that the remaining items from today’s meeting would be deferred to the June SPC.---
+weeks and that the remaining items from today’s meeting would be deferred to the June SPC.
+---